Dark Side of Social Media and Stock Market

 Network effects are prevalent in social media.
 For instance, Twitter becomes more beneficial to the general public when more people submit material on the site, such as links and media.
 The network effect has led to exponential growth rates for networking sites like Facebook, YouTube, and Instagram.

-The usage of social media platforms by users has had numerous network effects.
+Users' usage of social media platforms has had numerous network effects.
 Companies wishing to advertise their goods and services race to join these sites as more individuals sign up and engage to take advantage of the trend.
 The number of advertising grows, increasing the revenue for social media platforms.
-The websites develop as a result and can now provide users with new services.
+The websites developed as a result and can now provide users with new services.

-COVID Lockdowns due to pandemics, stimulus payments, increased personal savings, commission-free trades, and social media posts have contributed to a surge in retail trading activity on the financial markets.
+COVID lockdowns due to pandemics, stimulus payments, increased personal savings, commission-free trades, and social media posts have contributed to a surge in retail trading activity in the financial markets.
 Meme investing, leveraged bets on stocks, options, and cryptocurrencies through social media, is disturbing the market and causing wild volatility.

 Social media platforms have transformed into virtual trading clubs for gathering trade ideas, exchanging advice, and promoting stocks.

-The January 2021 spike in unpopular stocks such as GameStop, AMC, Blackberry, Bed Bath & Beyond, and others were brought about by a herd of retail traders inspired by several posts on the social media site Reddit's r/WallStreetBets subforum (WSB).
+The January 2021 spike in unpopular stocks such as GameStop, AMC, Blackberry, Bed Bath & Beyond, and others was brought about by a herd of retail traders inspired by several posts on the social media site Reddit's r/WallStreetBets subforum (WSB).
 However, $167 billion had been lost in a couple of days.
-It's unclear how the gain and loss consequences were distributed throughout the trading community once the panic subsided.
+It's unclear how the consequences of gain and loss were distributed throughout the trading community once the panic subsided.

 Reddit retail traders herd together, target meme stocks, and migrate from sector to sector, sending prices soaring and causing waves of volatility.
 Surges are sparked by boastful posts on social media trading sites like WSB.

 A screenshot showing a 95% loss on the Chinese coffee company's stock was posted on Wednesday on Reddit by a person with a pretty nasty screen name.
-The user, a 28-year-old fitness instructor from Europe, expressed interest in Luckin's 300% growth between November and January.
+The user, a 28-year-old European fitness instructor, expressed interest in Luckin's 300% growth between November and January.
 Disaster struck after they invested more than €235,000 ($264,000) in the company's shares.

 Not many high-profile stocks could have generated such tremendous losses and attention.
 After an internal inquiry revealed that Luckin's COO had falsified sales of 2.2 billion yuan ($310 million) throughout 2019, the company's shares dropped by 80% on April 2.
-The coffee chain informed investors that previous earnings reports and guidance were no longer valid.
+The coffee chain informed investors that previous earnings reports and guidance were invalid.

 Due to India's deficient levels of financial literacy, the regulator, stock exchanges, and institutions must do much more.